Fontbane/pokeruby493/README.md

 -[BluRose](https://github.com/BluRosie): Map and move-based evolutions, Happiny's and Mantyke's evolution methods too and Gen. 4 styled OW Poisoning.

--[Doesnt](https://github.com/Doesnty): I learned how to add new moves thanks to his commits, and I'm also using his implementations for Mud Bomb, Poison Jab, Power Whip, Brave Bird, Flare Blitz, Zen Headbutt, Ice Shard, Brine, Aqua Tail, Air Slash, Bug Buzz, Vacuum Wave, X-Scissor, Bullet Punch and Iron Head.
+-[Doesnt](https://github.com/Doesnty): I learned how to add new moves thanks to his commits, and I'm also using a lot of content from his repo to add new moves.